CI/CD for a Pentest VM

 In GitLab, navigate to Settings > CI/CD > Runners and select

-New project runnerSelect a tag if you like (here I've used
+New project runnerSelect a tag if you like (here I've skipped it because I only use one runner)

 Lastly, click on